Why Talent Isn’t Everything When It Comes To Building A New Skill

 Talent can help a person get a head start in their field, but it’s often not enough for success on its own.
 As many individuals who are at the top of their fields have stated, hard work is what allowed them to go from a talented individual to a talented and accomplished individual.

-Why hard work is better?
+Why is hard work better?

 According to the growth mindset, hard work is better than innate talent alone because it gives you greater opportunities for achieving success.
-Being born with innate talent takes no work, but building skill and engaging in self-improvement through dedicated practice over time is an achievement many people believe is worth even more recognition.
+Being born with innate talent takes no work, but building skills and engaging in self-improvement through dedicated practice over time is an achievement many people believe is worth even more recognition.

 Is success a matter of talent?